 With the aromatic scents of a myriad of spices filling the air, Little India is everything Indian this side of New Delhi.
 The Sri Veerama Kaliamman Temple and the Sri Srinivasa Perumal Temple will ensure an authentic visit with their statues of Hindu deities.
 Cost = Free!

 MRT: Tanjong Pagar, use Exit G to Maxwell Road

 Singapore is a nation of delicious gastronomic delights.
-Visitors can experience authentic Singaporean cuisine with extremely reasonable prices by heading to the city’s most famous hawker center.
+Visitors can experience authentic Singaporean cuisine with extremely reasonable prices by heading to the city’s most famous hawker centre.
 With over 100 food stalls, choose from a multi-variety of items.
+Cost = whatever you eat!

 8. Sultan Mosque

 The original mosque presented to Sultan Hussein in 1826 and was restored in 1928 with new additions.
-Considered one of the most important mosques in Singapore, its façade and interior presents impressive scroll designs.
+Considered one of the most important mosques in Singapore, its façade and interior present impressive scroll designs.
 The mosque is instantly recognizable by a bright orange dome topped with crescent moons and stars.
+Cost = Free!

 Sultan Mosque, Singapore